JoaoPauloPereirax/pizzas-javascript-app/README.md

 #### 💻 Frontend

-See how the Backend works and how to use in this page: [Frontend](https://github.com/JoaoPauloPereirax/pizzas-javascript.git)
+See how the Frontend works and how to use in this page: [Frontend](https://github.com/JoaoPauloPereirax/pizzas-javascript.git)

 ## 🤔 How to Contribute